ahomeforflowers/ahomeforflowers/README.md

 hellowww .. i am just a littl guy ..

-this is my alt account for following people ! i do not spam follow, i check pages first . so if i follow you, i have deemed u cool :D !
+this is my alt account for following people ! i do not spam follow, i check pages first . so if i follow you, i have deemed u cool and/or i like your skins :D !

 i will follow and unfollow liberally, do not take anything personally.